k6 (Grafana) Alternatives

 Artillery

-Free tierMedium switching effort
+Free tierMedium switching effort 4.0/5

-Best for YAML and JS lightweight
+Best for YAML-first lightweight tests

 Try Artillery